COVID-19 Conditional Medical Release Process

 How do inmates get a copy of the application?
 Applications are available in every unit in DOC facilities for all DOC inmates.

 How will an inmate be notified of the DOC’s decision on their CMR application?
 Once a decision is made, we notify the applicant’s case worker to share the news and also any authorized people listed on the application.

 Once an inmate is approved for conditional medical release, will they be released immediately?
 No, an inmate will still undergo a release planning process to ensure that appropriate community supports are in place.
 Supervision agents will be assigned to every inmate approved for CMR.
 Additionally, housing must be verified and any registered victims must be notified.
 Inmates also may not be released under DOC’s CMR authority until they are approved for health insurance either through private insurance of the inmate, veteran’s benefits, Medicare, or another federal or state medical assistance program.
 Many inmates approved for CMR will need to file an application and be approved for health benefits prior to release.

 If an inmate is denied CMR, can they appeal?
-Inmates who have previously applied for and been denied conditional medical release may not reapply unless there is a material change in their underlying medical condition or other circumstances.
+Inmates who have previously applied for and been denied conditional medical release may not reapply unless there is a material change in their underlying medical condition, change in information provided during the initial review, or other circumstances.
 An example of a material change would be if their health condition worsens and is no longer managed in the way that it was during the first review.
+If an inmate believes they have a medical diagnosis that health services was not aware of and was not listed in their original application, they may reapply noting the condition to be newly considered.
 New applications from an inmate who has been denied must explicitly state the material change for reconsideration.
 There is no appeal process.